Wisdom Teeth Removal Costs: With and Without Insurance

 Medicaid Insurance

 The cost of wisdom teeth removal with insurance is often much lower for low-income Medicaid recipients.
-This publically-funded program acts as healthcare throughout the country but covers oral care for adults differently in each state.
+This publically funded program provides healthcare throughout the country but covers oral care for adults differently in each state.

 Wisdom teeth extraction is free when Medicaid covers the treatment because participating providers cannot balance-bill patients.
 However, the odds of this happening vary.

-• Medicaid pays for the extraction of bone-impacted third molars across the country because it works like health insurance in these instances.
+• Medicaid pays for the extraction of bone-impacted third molars across the country because it works like health insurance.

 Wisdom Teeth Removal Cost Without Insurance